minakamoto/pcshscr2023/docs/2nd.md

 TIPS:

 - About Routing in Next.js(ver.13)
   - Routing in Next.js(ver.13) is called AppRouter and uses a file-based router that defines routes based on the file system hierarchy.
-It works with `app' directories.
+It works with `app` directories.
 Folders (directories) are used to define routes.
 The root is a single path of nested folders from the root folder to the last leaf folder containing the page.js file. page.js file defines the UI that will appear in the root segment.
     - For more information, see the [official Next.js website](https://nextjs.org/docs/app/building-your-application/routing).
     - If you want to create a route from dynamic data, you can do so by enclosing the folder name in `[]`.
     - For the Menu List screen above, `[storeId]` (`storeId` is the store ID selected on the HOME screen) and the path is `app/stores/[storeId]/page.tsx`.